EDCD/EDMarketConnector/README.md

 Mac:

-* Requires the Python “requests” module - install this with `easy_install requests` .
+* Requires the Python “requests” and “watchdog” modules - install these with `easy_install requests watchdog` .
 * Run with `./EDMarketConnector.py` .

 Windows:

-* Requires Python2.7 and the Python “requests” module.
+* Requires Python2.7 and the Python “requests” and “watchdog” modules.
 * Run with `EDMarketConnector.py` .

 Linux: